In Scotland, almost all children between the ages of 4 and a half and 5 years old will start primary school at the start of term in August.

 Enrol a child in primary school

-Adverts placed in local newspapers, nurseries and community centres during December give details of where, when and how to register.
+Adverts placed in local newspapers and nurseries during December give details of where, when and how to register.

 Registration should be carried out, in person, at the catchment school for the area in which the child lives.
 This would normally be during school opening hours, but you may wish to contact the school in advance to check any special arrangements.